meteor/meteor/content/blaze.md

 <h3 id="controlling-re-rendering">Controlling re-rendering</h3>

 If your helper or sub-component is expensive to run, and often re-runs without any visible effect, you can short circuit unnecessary re-runs by using a more subtle reactive data source.
-A good candidate is provided by the [`peerlibrary:computed-field`](https://atmospherejs.com/peerlibrary/computed-field) library.
+The [`peerlibrary:computed-field`](https://atmospherejs.com/peerlibrary/computed-field) package helps achieve this pattern.

 <h3 id="attribute-helpers">Attribute helpers</h3>